contributte/datagrid/.docs/assets.md

 ```

 > [!NOTE]
-> CDN assets are not recommended for production.
-But you can use them for development.
+> CDN assets are not ideal for customization and optimization.
+Use bundler instead.

-# Bundler
+## Bundler

 This example uses [Vite](https://vitejs.dev).
 You can see example of using bundler in [datagrid-skeleton](https://github.com/contributte/datagrid-skeleton).